Hong Kong Sales Drop Significantly

 RAPAPORT...
-Sales of jewelry and other luxury items in Hong Kong plummeted in September as ongoing protests and unrest in the municipality hit tourism and consumption.
+Sales of jewelry and other luxury items in Hong Kong plummeted in September as protests and unrest in the municipality hit tourism and consumption.

 Revenue from jewelry, watches, clocks and other valuable gifts dropped 41% year on year to HKD 3.63 billion ($463.6 million) during the month, the municipality’s Census and Statistics Department reported Friday.
 That result was only a slight improvement on last month’s 47% drop, the largest monthly decline for jewelry since the department began publishing results in 2005.
 Sales across all retail categories slipped 18% to HKD 29.87 billion ($3.81 billion).

-Pro-democracy demonstrations have been escalating since June, hindering business at luxury stores, depressing inbound tourism and weakening local spending.
+Pro-democracy demonstrations have escalated since June, hindering business at luxury stores, depressing inbound tourism and weakening local spending.
 The number of tourists visiting Hong Kong was down 34% to 3.1 million in September, the Hong Kong Tourism Board reported.
 Of those, 2.4 million came from mainland China, a decline of 35% over the same period last year.
 Hong Kong slipped into recession as the unrest caused the economy to slow in the third quarter, said Paul Chan, the municipality’s financial secretary.

 In the first nine months of the year, retail sales of jewelry, watches, clocks and other valuable gifts slid 17% to HKD 53.71 billion ($6.85 billion).
 Sales in all retail categories for the January-to-September period fell 7% to HKD 334.96 billion ($42.74 billion).